Our Founder

 Q. What do you do at the West Care Women’s and Children’s Campus?

 A. I bring in two A.A.
 Big Book study meetings a week.
-A friend I have cookie baking events throughout the year, a Halloween party with games and prizes and music, plus a Christmas party every year.
+A friend and I have cookie-baking events throughout the year, a Halloween party with games, prizes, music, and a Christmas party every year.
 I also facilitate bringing a certified yoga instructor once a month.

 Q. Do you find Linda to be a good mentor?

-A. Yes, she’s been an incredible source of inspiration, knowledge, experience and her house managers have been a great help too.
+A. Yes, she’s been an incredible source of inspiration, knowledge, and experience, and her house managers have been a great help too.

 Q. What motivates you to give so much?

-Q. In opening up the Davis House, what was your biggest obstacle?
+Q. When opening up the Davis House, what was your biggest obstacle?

 A. Finding dressers.

-Q. In opening up the Davis House, what was your biggest surprise?
+Q. When opening up the Davis House, what was your biggest surprise?

-A. The amazing amount of people that donated furniture and household goods.
+A. The amazing amount of people who donated furniture and household goods.

 Q. What do you hope to accomplish with the house?